digital-work-lab/handbook/_courses/2023-WiSe-LRSem.md

 Start: April (summer term), October (winter term)

 - [x] Professor: Schedule evaluations in the pen-ultimate week ([30.21.evaluations]({{ site.baseurl }}/docs/30-teaching/30_processes/30.21.evaluations.html)).
-- [x] Professor (Secretary): Prepare the exams (Deadline: day of the exam), information is typically provided one month before the semester ends (E-Mail: "Prüferbestellung").
-Check whether points add up, whether the number of points per task is consistent with the grading expectations - e.g., "list two examples" should correspond to 2 or 4 points. (**TODO: where to store the exam**).
-Review the exam for typos.
-Print it and prepare the exam materials.
-Add the date of the exam to the calendar and prepare to hand it over personally.
-- [x] Scheine ([Formular](https://www.uni-bamberg.de/ism/studium/anmeldung-scheinklausur/){: target="_blank"}), Scheinklausur-anmeldungen bei Erstellung der Klausurbögen berücksichtigen

 ## 4. Grading and documentation